molily/molily.de/_posts/2019-02-03-testing-angular.md

 This works because the Observable is backed by a BehaviorSubject that stores the latest value and sends it to new subscribers immediately.

-The next spec, `it('increments the count', /* … */)`, tests the `increment` method.
-The spec calls the method and then verifies that the count state has changed.
+The next spec tests the `increment` method.
+We call the method and verify that the count state has changed.

 As mentioned before, we cannot access the private properties for this purpose.
 Just like in the spec above, we need to use the public `getCount` method to read the count.

 ```typescript
 it('increments the count', () => {